When are the examinations taken?

 What textbooks are available for my subject?

-From the Resource List tab on the Teacher Support page for your syllabus you can search for textbooks for your subject.
+From the Resource List tab on the School Support Hub page for your syllabus you can search for textbooks for your subject.
 No particular book is necessary for a course and teachers are advised to choose the textbook that best suits their needs.
 Many of our syllabuses are supported by a range of different endorsed textbooks to ensure that schools have choice.
 There is information on the back of endorsed textbooks about which examination series it was first produced for.

 Endorsed resources go through a rigorous quality-assurance process to make sure they closely reflect the syllabus and are appropriate for Cambridge schools worldwide.
 Resources may be ‘endorsed for full syllabus coverage’ or endorsed to cover specific sections, topics or approaches.
 Look for the specific ‘endorsed for…’ logo on the resource.